SalesConnection/Caction-Support/docs/View_Business_Travelling.md

       <img src="img/Business_Travel_Result.png" alt="Where to view Business Traveling Result">
    </p>

-### What is the definition between Response Time and Duration?
+### What is the definition of the Business Travel's terms?

 |   Term  | Definition |
 | :----------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |